Music4Health is a 501 (c) (3) non-profit public benefit corporation dedicated to building resiliency, unity and well-being.

-Based in Redlands, CA, Music4Health is a national organization that serves K-12 schools and community centers.
+Based in Redlands, CA, Music4Health serves K-12 schools and community organizations nationally.
 Johnna Jonasson and Kelli Schofield founded the organization in 2017.
-Johnna’s and Kelli’s life circumstances required them both to develop insights and skills to find their own emotional strength to accomplish their dreams.
-Their paths crossed while Johnna was consulting with a physician organization where Kelli’s husband worked in the late 1990s.
 Johnna’s and Kelli’s shared vision of helping children gain insights early, to promote healthful habits that create a physically and mentally healthy society, bonded them in partnership to found, Music4Health.

-Changes in individual behavior occur when an emotional connection accompanies learning.
-Music activates the limbic system of the brain, which controls emotion, memory, and learning and has a unique ability to transcend the limits of spoken language.
-Music provides a deeper outlet for self-expression, self-discovery, and understanding, crossing all barriers of race, nationality, and culture.
-Our programs all have a musical core and may also incorporate other mediums of art and recreational movement.
+Music is at the core of our programming because it has a unique ability to transcend the limits of spoken language and provides a deeper outlet for self-expression, self-discovery and understanding, crossing all barriers of race, nationality and culture.

 Our peer-group classes are led by health coaches who are board certified music therapists and licensed mental health professionals engaging students in musical experiences to accomplish non-musical goals of increased awareness, focus, flexibility, self-control and planning.